Mamaw’s house, Mom’s house, or my house…Biscuits and Gravy are always a favorite meal!

-It’s my opinion that buttermilk biscuits and gravy is one of the top 10 best southern meals.
-Tall, flaky layers of buttery biscuit dough with a warm ladle of homemade gravy on top…heaven!
-Homemade buttermilk biscuits are also easier to make than you might think.
-With just a few ingredients and elbow grease, you can whip these up in less than 15 minutes.
+It’s my opinion that buttermilk biscuits and gravy is one of the top ten best southern meals.
+Tall, flaky layers of buttermilk biscuit dough with a warm ladle of homemade gravy on top…heaven!

 Table of Contents